A stressed small business owner hunches over a cluttered desk late at night, grappling with business automation challenges.

 The scenario below is illustrative — a representative outcome for a business that fits this service profile, not a claimed client engagement.

-Serving berlin and the surrounding area
+Serving Berlin and the surrounding area

 BoostFrame is based in Oaklyn, NJ.
-We work with small businesses across South Jersey and the Philadelphia metro — including berlin — building practical automations that save time and grow revenue.
+We work with small businesses across South Jersey and the Philadelphia metro — including Berlin — building practical automations that save time and grow revenue.

 Common questions